Chris Mapp – Chair of Governors

-Gerard moved to Wotton-under-Edge in 2011 with his wife Kelly and their three children.
-The things that first attracted them to Wotton remain the same – the beauty of Wotton’s natural and built environment and the strong feeling of community in the town.
-Gerard works for a local solicitors’ practice, dealing with rural and agricultural property transactions, and also volunteers for the local Scout Group and the Gloucestershire Wildlife Trust.
-All three children attend the British School and Gerard is looking forward to working with the teachers and other governors to help build on their success in making it a successful and friendly community school.
+Gerard moved to Wotton Under Edge in 2011 with his wife Kelly and their three children.
+The things that first attracted them to Wotton remains the same - the beauty of Wotton's natural and built environment and the strong feeling of community in the town.
+Gerard works for a local solicitors' practice, dealing with rural and agricultural property transactions, and also volunteers for the local Scout Group and The Gloucestershire Wildlife Trust.
+All three children attend The British School and Gerard is looking forward to working with the teachers and other Governors to help build on their success in making it a successful and friendly community school.

 Carrie recently retired after 36 years of nursing so now has the opportunity to offer both practical and school related experience in the role as governor.
 Carrie says that her children had an excellent start to their education through attending the British School.
 Over the years she has been part of the committee who started the kindergarten at the British School in the 1990’s, a member of the school’s PTA as well as volunteering as a parent helper when her children were at the school.
 This also included making numerous angel costumes for the nativity- each time she made a couple her daughter volunteered her for more!!!
 Later she was on the PTA at KLB and then a parent governor for 6 years.
 Her hobbies include crafts and gardening.

 Stephen Boyd - Co-opted Governor